 Sam and I met at university.
 He lived in the flat upstairs, I lived in the flat downstairs.
 Our ‘similar interest level’ was through the roof, and we quickly become friends.
 After a year, we (not-so-quickly) realised we wanted to be more than just friends.

 Without Sam, our house would be a sorry state.
-He does the cooking, the cleaning, and all the things I bypass entirely in day-to-day life in favour of moaning that it’s hard for a creatively-inclined person to find the time to be creative when you have children.
+He does the cooking, the cleaning, and all the things I bypass entirely in day-to-day life in favour of my other full time job: moaning that it’s hard for a creatively-inclined person to find the time to be creative when you have children.

 Sam likes to watch every single type of sport there is.
 I’m convinced he does this purely to annoy me.